 After breakfast, you’ll set out to explore two of Southern Denmark’s most remarkable religious landmarks, both of them UNESCO World Heritage Sites.
 First, view the 10th-century Jelling Monuments, Viking-era runestones with etchings tied to the conversion of Danes to Christianity.
 Then, visit Christiansfeld’s planned Moravian Church Settlement, dating to 1773.
 A walking tour reveals its fascinating rise and fall.

-This afternoon, explore more of Kolding on your own.
+This afternoon, explore more of Kolding on your own or on an optional guided walk of the Old Town and Koldinghus Castle.
 Tonight's lecture helps you put the region into perspective before dinner on board.

 A scenic Kiel Canal crossing, with live commentary

 Today, you’ll enjoy a special treat — a scenic daylight cruise through the Kiel Canal, a historic waterway connecting the North and Baltic seas.
 The 59-mile-long canal was completed in the late 19th-century and is currently the busiest artificial waterway in the world.
 Gain some insight into the history of this waterway during a lecture that narrates your entire canal crossing!
 In addition, your cruise will showcase the beautiful scenery that surrounds the canal.